 User-specific server files

 The default directory for user-specific files on the server.
 (You can specify a different location with the UserConfigDirectory keyword.)
 Recommended permissions = 700.

 The default client authorization file.
 (You can specify a different file with the AuthorizationFile keyword.)
 This file is required for Secure Shell public key authentication of client users.
 Each user must have an authorization file in that user's directory.
-This file must be limited to user-only write access.
-If permissions are not sufficiently restricted, public key authentication will fail.
 Recommended permissions = 600.

 The file contains a list of key files that the server will use during public key authentication.
 If the key presented by the client doesn't match any of the keys listed in the authorization file, public key authentication fails.
 Keywords are not case sensitive and the pound sign (#) marks comment lines.
 The supported keywords are:

 Specifies keys the server will accept for this user.
 The format for key entries is "key" followed by the name of a file that contains a public key.
 Keys are assumed to be in the user-specific configuration directory ($HOME/.ssh2 by default) unless you specify an absolute path.
 For example, the following lines authorize the user to authenticate using either of the specified keys.

 Use this optional keyword to specify options that apply to the preceding key.
 Options must be configured on the line immediately following the line containing the key.
 The format is:

 One option keyword is supported:

 The specified command is executed on the remote host, then the connection is closed.
 For example, with this configuration, the script "myscript" runs whenever mykey.pub is used for authentication.

 If this file is present, it suppresses display of the user's last login, the message of the day, and the mail check.